wiwik-instiki/EndekGAN-T2I/README.md

 ## Prompt language

-The prompt strings used during model training are in **Indonesian**.
-The following is an English translation of the template for readability:
+The actual prompts supplied to the text-representation pipeline are generated in **Indonesian**.
+The following is an English translation for readability:

 ```text
 A Balinese Endek {class} motif inspired by {motif source}.